Missed Chapter 1?

 Truth be told, it was not all that dark in the Cathedral.
 Morning light entered through the stained glass.
-There were candles burning in sconces on the walls and on the ten enormous blue pillars that stretched the gap between the curved ceiling and the huge slabs of blue marble that made up the floors.
+There were candles burning in sconces on the walls and on the ten enormous blue pillars that stretched the gap between the curved ceiling and the huge slabs of similarly-hued marble that made up the floors.
 Most of the floor was covered with a criss-cross of gold-edged crimson runners and three separate rows of pews that stretched back to the dais, pews that could sit around fifty men each.

-Pews that were mercifully almost bare.
+Pews that were mercifully nearly bare.

 Thor’s Day morning services were not exactly the most well-attended of the week, a fact that had not been lost on me.
 My father may have been “proud” that his second-born was to enter the Order, but that did not mean he meant to publicly rejoice in the fact.
 My very existence was an embarrassment for the man, no matter what lies he might tell me to coax me into doing his will.
-A terrible knight certainly sounded better than a terrible squire
+A terrible Knight certainly sounded better than a terrible squire.

-But, Marissa did not deserve it.
+But, Marissa.
+She did not deserve it.